 Take time on your therapy journey

 This may sound like I’m contradicting my previous point, but it’s important to know that if you don’t want to talk about something, that’s absolutely fine too.
 Therapy needs to happen at your pace and your mental health may be compromised if you go too far too fast.
 So encourage yourself to open up if that feels doable, but if it feels too much then give yourself time.
 At One Therapy London, we offer open-ended therapy.
 That means there is no end date set, so there’s no rush.
-Take all the time you need to feel comfortable and build trust in the therapeutic relationship.
+Take all the time you need to feel comfortable and build trust with your counsellor.
 It might take months or years and that’s okay.
 Your counsellor will be used to that pace and won’t rush you.

 Track your progress